 what are nutrients?

 Nutrients are substances that are essential for the growth, development, and maintenance of the body.
 They provide energy, support metabolism, and contribute to various physiological functions.
-The major categories of nutrients include:
+Nutrients include carbohydrates, proteins, fats, vitamins, minerals, and water.

 1. Carbohydrates: Carbohydrates are the primary source of energy for the body.
 They are found in foods like grains, fruits, vegetables, and legumes.
 Carbohydrates are broken down into glucose, which is used by the body for immediate energy or stored as glycogen for later use.